 Egg donors must meet the following eligibility:

 The above list is not exhaustive.
-For more information on eligibility, read more on becoming a donor on the VARTA website.
+For more information on eligibility, refer to The Health Regulator for egg donors.

 Once you have identified a potential egg donor-recipient, please contact one of our fertility specialists to arrange the necessary screening tests for both you and your recipient.
 You, and your partner if you have one, are also required to attend an individual counselling session, as well as a group counselling session with your potential recipient.
 These are to discuss the potential implications of becoming a donor and how your fertility team will navigate your relationships.